News and Announcements

 - Graduate Updates & Student Success

-The Public Policy Research Colloquium meets throughout each quarter where public policy faculty and students present their research: Schedule.
+The SPP Brownbag Series meets throughout each quarter where public policy faculty and students present their research.

 - Mark Lubell, UC-Davis Professor in the Department of Environmental Science and Policy, presented a one-day workshop on social network analysis for graduate students and faculty on Friday, May 10.
 The workshop was co-sponsored by the Dubach Fellowship and the School of Public Policy.
 Dr. Lubell’s described how he uses network analysis to look at California water management, sustainable viticulture, and climate change networks.
 He also introduced students to powerful new network analysis software ORA.
 The slides can be downloaded as a PDF.

 Current MPP graduate student and long-time American Fisheries Society member Jeremiah Osborne-Gowey recently helped craft a legislative briefing paper on the impacts of suction dredge mining on Oregon's fishes and aquatic habitats.
 He met with several key legislators to bring science to bear in the policy discussions and to discuss the findings and the society's recommendations to help further minimize risk to fishes and habitats.
-The paper was read into testimony in a hearing last week and was partly responsible for helping the bill move out of committee (link to Oregonian article).
+The paper was read into testimony in a hearing in April 2013 and was partly responsible for helping the bill move out of committee (see Oregonian article).
 Jeremiah will continue meeting with legislators and testifying at hearings as various suction dredge mining bills move through the Oregon legislature this session.

 - MPP student Zachary Dunn has been awarded a 2013-14 Boron Fellowship to conduct research and language training in Kenya.